- Professor Xinli Wang (Chair) - ext. 3642

 PL-310 Contemporary Political Philosophy (Either Semester; Variable; 4.00 Credits; S,H,CW) This course will focus on important political orientations and figures in the twentieth/early twenty-first century.
 Instructors may also focus on specific topics which have driven recent debates in contemporary political philosophy, including distributive justice, the normative foundations of liberalism/democracy or the tension between state sovereignty and international law (among others).
 Prerequisites: Take 1 course from the PL department or permission of the instructor.

 PL-318 Knowledge, Truth and Skepticism (Either Semester; Variable; 4.00 Credits; H) The course is a study of the nature of human knowledge and justification of beliefs with special attention to three conceptually related topics: the nature and value of knowledge and the nature and structure of epistemic justification, the nature of truth, and the challenges from skepticism and influential responses to it.
-Prerequisites: Take any 1 Philosophy course.
+Prerequisites: Take any 1 Philosophy course, or by instructor consent.

-PL-340 Philosophy of Art (Either Semester; Variable; 3.00 Credits; F,H) A study of the main theories about art in the western tradition, with particular attention to classical views as well as modernist conceptions and post-modern critical reactions.
-Prerequisites: AR110 or permission of instructor.
+PL-340 Philosophy of Art (Variable; Variable; 4.00 Credits; F,H) A study of the main theories about art in the western tradition, with particular attention to classical views as well as modernist conceptions and post-modern critical reactions.
+Prerequisite: AR-110 or permission of instructor.

 PL-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.